reflectoring/reflectoring.github.io/_posts/2021-08-04-zero-downtime-deployments.md

 ![State 1](/assets/img/posts/zero-downtime/state-1.png)

 Since we're going to change the structure of the `CUSTOMER` database table, we create the class `NewCustomer` that maps to the new columns of the table (i.e. `streetNumber` and `street` instead of just `address`).
-We also create `NewCustomerRepository` as a new Spring Data repository that binds to the same table as the `CustomerRepository`, but uses the `NewCustomer` class to map database rows into Java.
+We also create `NewCustomerRepository` as a new Spring Data repository that binds to the same table as the `CustomerRepository` but uses the `NewCustomer` class to map database rows into Java.

 Note that we have deployed the new code, but haven't activated it yet.
 It can't work, yet, because the database still is in the old state.